 What I especially appreciate about this challenge is that every event marketing report is different.
 That includes the subject, the methodology, and the end-user.
 It is crucial to consider to whom this report will be presented.
 Knowing who will use those results and how they intend to use them is germane to determining the best method of communicating results.
 It comes down to answering a simple question.
 Will the client be best served by receiving a report or a presentation?

 Report or Presentation?

-A report is a documentation of the research that preceded it.
+A report is documentation of the research that preceded it.
 It does not need to be jargon-filled or statistically focused, but it does need to be detailed.
-A report, unless otherwise requested , must be pithy and easily understood.
+A report, unless otherwise requested, must be pithy and easily understood.

 A report that is also used as a presentation should go light both on numbers and on length.
 (I have had instances where a client wants every available data point to be presented in a detailed PowerPoint deck so they can incorporate the deck into a presentation they are preparing.
 Fortunately, this is the exception rather than the rule.)

-The clients wants results, and insights on how he or she should act on those results.
+The client wants results and insights on how he or she should act on those results.
 Chances are they don’t care about things like findings being statistically significant at the 95% confidence level.

 So, how do you know which is the best method for communicating the results – a report or a presentation?
-It’s usually a matte of how bottom-line oriented your your client wants the deliverable to be.
+It’s usually a matter of how bottom-line-oriented your client wants the deliverable to be.

 Arriving at the Appropriate Type of Event Marketing Reporting

 We have incorporated a number of steps into our event marketing reporting process that help us answer that question sooner rather than later.

 Our first step is to look at the top-line data.
 This gives us an idea of what the data is saying and what the story might be.